 Dr. Oetker tries to keep the consumption of palm oil as low as possible, but does not consider a complete renunciation to be feasible or sensible at present: according to current studies, the production of sunflower or rapeseed oil takes up almost five times the arable land that is needed for the production of palm oil.
 In addition, there are still no standards comparable to the RSPO for many of the oil types in question, such as coconut oil or shea fat.
 As a result, it is currently almost impossible to assess the possible ecological and social consequences in the countries where the oil is cultivated.

-Within the framework of the Sustainability Charter, Dr. Oetker has set itself the goal of using only recyclable packaging by 2025 and avoiding it all together wherever possible and sensible.
+Within the framework of the Sustainability Charter, Dr. Oetker has set itself the goal of using only recyclable, reusable or compostable packaging by 2030 and avoiding it all together wherever possible and sensible.

-However, after careful consideration, momentarily plastic can still be the better packaging material compared to paper.
+That is why, after careful consideration, momentarily plastic can - in some cases - still be the better packaging material compared to paper.
 Plastic offers a high level of product safety and is lightweight.
 This benefits both safety and the carbon footprint of transport.
 Needless to say, we are continuously reviewing how we can keep the amount of material used for packaging to an absolute minimum.

 Furthermore, we are working to ensure that our plastic packaging components are as recyclable as possible.
 The mono-materials we predominantly use, i.e., those that consist of only one type of material, have their advantages.
 Our transparent and light-colored plastics are usually identified without error by the recycling sorting systems and assigned to the correct material streams.